-Portfolio management fees for ICA accounts, accounts in the Millstone Evans Wrap Program and accounts in the Sub-Advisory Wrap Program are individually negotiated with each client, are based on a percentage of assets under management, and are generally subject to a maximum fee of 1.25%, depending on the level of engagement.
+Portfolio management fees for ICA accounts, accounts in the Millstone Evans Wrap Program and accounts in the Sub-Advisory Wrap Program are individually negotiated with each client, are based on a percentage of assets under management, and are generally subject to a maximum fee of 2.00%, depending on the level of engagement.
 In the Sub-Advisory Wrap Program, the third-party money manager collects between 0.20-0.60% of the total fee, depending on the strategy.
 The specific advisory fees will be identified in the investment advisory agreement between the client and the Adviser.

 Portfolio management fees are generally payable quarterly, in advance.
 If management begins after the start of a quarter, fees will be prorated accordingly.
 Fees are debited directly from client account(s), unless other arrangements are made.
+The Adviser does not adjust for client deposits and or withdrawals made during the billing period.